AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXSequence/InsertAt.md

 ICAEXSequence.InsertAt Method
 =============================
-AutomationML 2.1 APIInserts the specified CAEX object into this sequence at the defined index.
+Inserts the specified CAEX object into this sequence at the defined index.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)